University of British Columbia Vancouver

-The University of British Columbia Vancouver (UBC Vancouver), officially known as the Point Grey campus lands, is an unincorporated area that contains the main campus of the University of British Columbia in Metro Vancouver, British Columbia, Canada.
+The University of British Columbia Vancouver (UBC Vancouver or UBCV), officially known as the Point Grey campus lands, is an unincorporated area that contains the main campus of the University of British Columbia in Metro Vancouver, British Columbia, Canada.
 Located at the western tip of the Point Grey Peninsula, UBC Vancouver is bordered only by the University Endowment Lands, which separate the campus from the City of Vancouver.

 The campus is home to close to 55,000 undergraduate and graduate students.
+As of the 2024–2025 academic year, UBC Vancouver enrolled just under 61,000 students, including approximately 49,000 undergraduate and 11,000 graduate students.
 The 402 ha campus is also home to a numerous residential housing developments that were built by UBC in conjunction with private developers.
 As it is not part of a municipality, most services at UBC Vancouver are provided by the University of British Columbia itself, whose board of governors is empowered to adopt a land-use plan for the campus lands.

+The campus is situated on the traditional, ancestral and unceded territory of the Musqueam people, who have maintained a continuous relationship with the Point Grey Peninsula for thousands of years.
+Today, UBC works in partnership with Musqueam on planning, stewardship and campus development initiatives.
+The partnership also supports Indigenous engagement, cultural recognition and collaborative decision-making across the Vancouver campus.

+History

+The University of British Columbia was established in 1908.
+Teaching began in temporary facilities at the Fairview campus in 1915 before the university officially opened its permanent Point Grey campus in 1925.
+Since then, the campus has expanded in both its academic facilities and residential neighbourhoods.

+Campus development has increasingly been guided by long-term land-use planning.
+Residential neighbourhoods including Hampton Place, Hawthorn Place and Wesbrook Place were developed as part of UBC’s strategy to create a complete university community while supporting academic expansion.

 Housing

 Private residential neighbourhoods

-The following residential neighbourhoods are situated on UBC's campus: